xXQiuChenXx/spacedrive/README.md

 - [X] Sorting features for each column
 - [ ] Date based on client side timezone
 - [ ] Internationalize (translations)
+- [ ] Use password to protect route
+- [X] Only authorized user can modify the files.

 ## Running Locally